DBT Diary Card Examples: What Real Entries Look Like

 | Skill Used | DEAR MAN to express disappointment |

-| Outcome | Talked about it without yelling, still disappointed but didn't escalate |
+| Outcome | Talked about it without yelling.
+Still disappointed but did not escalate. |

-Distress Tolerance in Crisis
+Example 3: Distress Tolerance in Crisis

 | Field | Entry |